Logo Applestore Logo Google Store Available on the Apple Store and Playstore: Download

 The process may vary by manufacturer (Google Pixel, Samsung Galaxy, etc.):

-After this, the profile and its connection settings are removed from your phone.
+After this, the eSIM profile and its connection are deleted from your phone.

 Temporarily disable an eSIM on an iPhone